osexpert/GoreRemoting/README.md

 https://github.com/netcore-jroger/SimpleRpc

 ## Examples
-Client and Server in .NET Framework 4.8 using Grpc.Core native.
+Client and Server in .NET Framework 4.8 using Grpc.Core.
-Client and Server in .NET 6.0 using Grpc.Net managed.
+Client and Server in .NET 6.0 using grpc-dotnet.

 ## BinaryFormatter interop
-BinaryFormatter does not work well between .NET Framework and .NET bcause types are different, eg. string in .NET is "System.String,System.Private.CoreLib" while in .NET Framework "System.String,mscorlib"
+BinaryFormatter does not work well between .NET Framework and .NET because types are different, eg. string in .NET is "System.String,System.Private.CoreLib" while in .NET Framework "System.String,mscorlib"

 There exists hacks (links may not be relevant):